josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 **The job is so much more than that**.
 There's endless judgment, communication, and discernment that goes into the work.
 (And it feels like we all knew that, not so long ago.)

 It's evaluating different approaches and weighing tradeoffs.
 It's talking to the right people on five different teams to make everyone's in alignment.
 It's figuring out if what you're building is actually the right implementation of the right solution.
+It's _design_.
 And no matter how fast you can churn out code, _you can't skip past that part_.

 Besides: PRs need to be reviewed, don't they?
 (Please say they need to be reviewed.)